Pirmayr/Run2/Commands.md

 #### getmember

-get the array of member-information for the specified member in the given object
+get the array of member-information for the specified member in an object

 * object: object
 * name: name of the member